|State website:||Rhode Island Redistricting Project|

 On June 22, 2011, the governor signed into law H 6096 and S 924, which establish an advisory commission for drawing state legislative and congressional districts.

 On December 19, the commission voted to recommend draft congressional lines, to be reviewed by the legislature.
 On February 1, 2012, the legislature passed S 2178, and on February 2, it passed H 7209; both were signed by the Governor on February 8.
 The identical bills each cover state and federal districts.
-The state House lines have been challenged in litigation.
+A lawsuit challenging the state House lines was rejected.

 Redistricting political control: